opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Run tasks and models on ML nodes only

-If `true`, ML Commons tasks and models run machine learning (ML) tasks on ML nodes only.
+If `true`, ML Commons tasks and models run ML tasks on ML nodes only.
 If `false`, tasks and models run on ML nodes first.
 If no ML nodes exist, tasks and models run on data nodes.

 We recommend setting `plugins.ml_commons.only_run_on_ml_node` to `true` on production clusters.
 {: .tip}